 Reason one – You genuinely are fun at parties

 The type of loosely related acquaintance whom we’d happily avoid at the supermarket by diving into a different aisle.
-If anyone asks, yes triple A batteries and PVA glue were 100% on my shopping list.
-It’s really a case of engage at your peril.
+If anyone asks, yes triple-A batteries and PVA glue were 100% on my shopping list.
+It’s really a case of engaging at your peril.

 In Dale Carnegie’s How to Win Friends & Influence People, he outlines ‘six ways to make people like you.’
 Number 4?
 Be a good listener.
 The more you show a willingness to be curious about others, allow them to showcase their passions and make them feel important, the more you’ll be instantly likeable by almost all.

-If you’re a top tips fanatic like me, here’s a few principles to double down on:
+If you’re a top tips fanatic like me, here are a few principles to double down on:

 - Non-verbal feedback.
 Smile, make eye contact, nod and mirror others

 - Ask good questions that show you’re engaged

 - Summarise to show understanding

 Reason Two: Be a shoulder to cry on